 To "uninstall" a plugin, delete the plugin files.

 What about the security of plugins?
-Can't malicious spyware plugins 'inject' themselves into KeePass?
+Can't malicious plugins 'inject' themselves into KeePass?

 If plugins can register themselves (i.e. have write access to the KeePass directory), they could also just replace the whole KeePass.exe.
 It's rather a problem of file access rights, not the plugin system.

-This will solve the problem above.
-Since the KeePass directory is write-protected, no other program can copy files into it.
+This solves the problem above.
+As the KeePass directory is write-protected for normal users, no other program can copy files into it.
 KeePass requires the plugins to be in the application directory.
 Therefore, plugins cannot inject themselves anymore.

 PLGX plugins are compiled and stored in a plugin cache directory on the user's system.
 This cache highly improves the startup performance of KeePass.
 Old files are normally deleted from the cache automatically (this can be disabled in the plugins dialog).